zoransdimic-ai/foundations-of-existence/README.md

 ## 🛠 Next Steps & Planned Simulations

-*   **Finite Element Method (FEM) Modeling:** Transitioning from the baseline Gaussian approximation to advanced numerical simulations of real confrontational photon fluxes to investigate the remaining +17.25% variance in the electron charge and to verify the relaxation of the compression pulse in the continuum.
+*   **Finite Element Method (FEM) Modeling:** Transitioning from the baseline Gaussian approximation to advanced numerical simulations of real confrontational photon fluxes to investigate the remaining +17.25% variance in the electron charge and to verify the localized relaxation of the compression pulse in the continuum.
-*   **Vortex-Vortex Interactions:** Numerical modeling of stable multi-vortex conglomerates (atomic structures) within the variable $\epsilon(r)$ and $\mu(r)$ medium.

----

-## License

-Text, theoretical content, formulas, and documentation in this repository are licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.